Shortest Paths

 • DynamicProgrammingSeamFinder()

-Run all the tests for all 5 implementations in IntelliJ and show a summary of the results in your presentation.
-If the implementations do not pass all the test cases, explain what you think could be causing the problem.
+Make sure to pass all the tests for all 5 implementations, push your code to Gitlab, and check that the associated status for your latest Pipeline is passing.
+If the implementations do not pass all the test cases, explain in your video what you think could be causing the problem.

 GenerativeSeamFinder